vojtechsimetka/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 This structure should be revised if at some point enabling nodes to use a combination of payment methods (in a particular order of preference expressed during the handshake), becomes a nice to have feature for Swarm.

-If no indication of supported payment methods is sent, or if there is no match between the payment methods supported by the two nodes then all settlements will be done by using SWAP cheques and the SWAP chequebook smart contract.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->